MaoBui2907/vnstock-mcp-server/README.md

 ### Transport Mode Issues
 - **SSE transport not working**:
-  - Ensure mount-path is correctly specified if needed
+  - Ensure path is correctly specified if needed
   - Check server logs for startup errors
   - Verify web client can connect to the SSE endpoint
 - **Wrong transport mode selected**: